thomas-roux/iris_analysis/README.md

 of the whole sample and of each Iris species.
 In addition, it plots a histogram with distribution curve of all variables for both the entire sample and each Iris species in turn.
 These descriptive statistics can then be used to make an informed decision on normality of data distribution for further inferential statistics.

 The program then displays a scatterplot of all variables to one another for the whole sample, and again for each species in turn.
 Finally, a correlation matrix of each variable for the entire sample, and between each species, is determined.

+All images created are saved into a subdirectory 'images' if the necessary code is active (see above).

 ### Results